- Origin: Missouri

 Immunophotonics is developing inCVAX, an innovative, practical, and safe therapeutic cancer vaccine that has shown very encouraging initial results in the treatment of metastatic cancer.

-Lu Alleruzzo is the COO of Immunophotonics, a 2013 Arch Grants recipient.
+Lu Alleruzzo is the President of Immunophotonics, a 2013 Arch Grants recipient.

 Lu earned his degree in Biological/Biomedical Engineering from University of Missouri-Columbia, and holds an MBA from the University of Missouri-Columbia.
 Lu brings experience working with Dalton Cardiovascular Research Center and the University of Missouri to his position with Immunophotonics.